Horizons-Plus/Figma-Business-Landing-Page/README.md

 ## Using the Template

-This template is using Tailwind CSS for a design part.
+This template is using HTML, CSS and Tailwind CSS for a design part.

-To get the best out of Tailwind CSS, you need to really start customising it.
-Take a look at our [setup guide](https://www.tailwindtoolbox.com/setup) to start tweaking!

 ## Author

-Julian ADJIBI
+Horizons Plus